Hoisting

 Execution in detail

-The statement var alpha = 6;
+The statement var alpha = 6; is split up into following set

 of instructions/phases.